-Another proposal is aiming to attract Digital Nomads by initially issuing 1-year visas to a maximum of 100 people that will offer their services to clients that are not Cypriot companies.
-This group will also be allowed to move their families in Cyprus but without the ability for them to work here.
-In order to be eligible for a Digital Nomad Visa, certain conditions must be met such as employment or project contracts, proof of a minimum income of at least 3500 euros per month, medical coverage, and criminal record from their current country of residence.
+Another proposal is aiming to attract companies and Digital Nomads by initially issuing 1-year visas to a maximum of 100 people that will offer their services to clients that are not Cypriot companies.
+This group will also be allowed to move their families to Cyprus but without the ability for them to work here.
+In order to be eligible for a Digital Nomad Visa, certain conditions must be met such as employment or project contracts, proof of a minimum income of at least 3500 euros per month, medical coverage, and a criminal record from their current country of residence.

 Extending the tax exemption that applies to employees in the Republic with a Tax exemption of 50% to new residents/employees with remuneration from employment of €55,000 and the possibility to extend the benefit from 10 to 17 years.

 Extension of tax exemptions for investments in innovative companies.
 The new proposals suggest extending the 50% tax exemption for investment in certified innovative companies to also include corporate investors.
 Please note that the current status that was in force until the end of June 2021 allowed the tax exemption only to natural persons.